CannedKilroy/crypto/README.md

+#Bybit WebSocket Data Capture

-Simple python script that captures bybit websocket data for bitcoin futures, using ccxt, to a sqlite3 file, using the builtin rate limiting.
+Python script that captures and stores realtime crypto websocket data.
+Uses ccxt library with the builtin rate limiting, and writes orderbook, trades, ohlcv, and ticker data to a sqlite3 database.

 TODO:
-- dictionary to make a relation between websocket response keys and table columns.
-Some websocket response keys are reserved in sqlite3 so column names may be different
-- function to check if a column is a reserved keyword in sqlite3
 - function that translates bybit symbol to ccxt symbol
+- add requirements.txt
+- add exchange symbol and humanreadable symbol to tables
+- standardize table structure
 -